micro/micro/doc/README.md

 # Overview

 Below are the libraries and services that encompass the micro ecosystem.
+If you want a more detailed overview of Micro, checkout the introductory blog post [https://blog.micro.mu/2016/03/20/micro.html](https://blog.micro.mu/2016/03/20/micro.html).

 ### Micro
 [Micro](https://github.com/micro/micro) itself is the overarching toolkit and ecosystem